cvs-health/android-compose-accessibility-techniques/doc/components/DropdownMenus.md

 Notes:

 * Material 3 requires applying `Modifier.menuAnchor()` to the `TextField` in order to link it with the menu.
 * For non-editable dropdown menus, set `readOnly = true` and `onValueChange = {}` on the `TextField` to prevent it from accepting user keyboard text (only data from the dropdown selection list is allowed).

-* Editable dropdown menus pose challenges for screen reader users, so they should be used with caution.
+* Editable dropdown menus pose challenges for screen reader users and are a keyboard trap, so they should be avoided in Compose if at all possible.

 For example: